petchpanu/Data-Science-for-Healthcare/Age-Estimation/README.md

 # Age Estimation using Convolutional Neural Network

-To estimate the age using CNN
+To estimate the age of the person in the image using Convolutional Neural Network.
+The models are build from scratch, using pretrain Inception-ResNet and VGGFace.

 ## Prerequisites